 Plan Your Visit

-The Little Library is located next to the Freeman Store and Museum.
+The Little Library is located on Mill Street in Vienna VA next to the Freeman Store and Museum.
 We are open the 1st Sunday of every month from 1-4pm and during special community events (excluding January and February).
-You can also give us a call at (703) 938-5187 to schedule a tour.
+Email us at firstname.lastname@example.org to schedule a private tour.

 The Library is a museum not a lending library but visitors may pass the time carefully reading some of the old books that have been preserved.

-If you are interested in taking a turn sitting in the Library and welcoming visitors, please contact Margaret Dellinger at email@example.com or 703-409-3564.
+If you are interested in taking a turn sitting in the Library and welcoming visitors, please email us at email@example.com or contact Margaret Dellinger at firstname.lastname@example.org or 703-409-3564.

-The celebration included remarks by local dignitaries and former Little Library patrons, presentation of proclamations honoring the anniversary, musical entertainment, games for children and adults, and souvenirs and refreshments for everyone.
+In October, 2017, Historic Vienna, Inc. marked the 120th anniversary of the Little Library with a special celebration which included remarks by local dignitaries & former Little Library patrons, a presentation of proclamations honoring the anniversary, musical entertainment, games for children and adults, and souvenirs and refreshments for everyone.
+Historic Vienna, Inc. also honored the history of this beautiful and important building during the 2016 Vienna Halloween Parade.
+Click on the link to listen to the speeches made on behalf of this historic, beloved structure.

 Dr. Robert Amsler receives Town of Vienna Volunteer Recognition award on April 18, 2017.